Background

 • Reducing the trading hours of “higher risk” new or renewed on-licence premises, from 9am till 2am the following day to 9am till 1am the following day.

-• Expanding the list of “higher risk” on-license premises to include Class 1 restaurants, and other on-licence premises listed in section 5 (3) of the Sale and Supply of Alcohol (Fees) Regulations 2013, with a weighting of 15.
+• Expanding the list of “higher risk” on-licence premises to include Class 1 restaurants, and other on-licence premises listed in section 5 (3) of the Sale and Supply of Alcohol (Fees) Regulations 2013, with a weighting of 15 or more.

 On-licences one-way door policy

-The one-way door restrictions for on-licenses are still at the District Licensing Committee’s discretion, but the recommendation has been expanded to include the whole week and higher risk premises.
+The one-way door restrictions for on-licences are still at the District Licensing Committee’s discretion, but the recommendation has been expanded to include the whole week and higher risk premises.

 Off-licences cap